 Looking to advance your career and the osteopathic medical profession through clinical research?
 Apply for an AOA research grant.

 The AOA offers grant funding to DOs, osteopathic medical students and PhD researchers conducting studies that address one of five key focus areas.
-Grant application cycles typically open in October and extend through January, with funded projects announced in June.
+Grant application cycles open on Nov.
+1 and end on Jan.
+31, with funded projects announced in June.
+Grants also are available for new investigators and for organizations to present live CME on safe opioid prescribing.
 Select an option below to learn more.

 Obtain AOA grant funding for a research project that corresponds to RFAs in the AOA’s research focus areas.